emilemassie/VFX/Nuke/README.md

 This is a simple repository of tools and toolsets accumulated over the years.

-Some of them I built myself and am very open to share it for better people to make it faster and more efficent.
+Some of them I built myself and am very open to share it for better people to make it faster and more efficient.

 ## RotoLayerQC